esovm/flamingo/README.md

 (if [== 1 1] [puts 'Yes'] [puts 'No'])
 ```

-Thus B-e

-With the nature of a B-expression, you can make lots of interesting things, from arrays to dictonary-like structures:
+With the nature of a B-expression, you can make lots of interesting things, from arrays to dictionary-like structures:

 ```lisp
 (first [11 22 33 44 55 66 77]) # 11